NatureGeorge/pdb-profiling-documentation/content/home/slider.md

   align = "center"

   overlay_color = "#333"  # An HTML color value.
-  overlay_img = "sele_paper.png"  # Image path relative to your `static/media/` folder.
+  overlay_img = "sele_paper.jpg"  # Image path relative to your `static/media/` folder.
   overlay_filter = 0.8  # Darken the image.
 Value in range 0-1.

 [[item]]
   title = "Want to study in an interactional level?" content = "The molecular details contained in the interaction are essential to the understanding of the biological process.
-And there many resources that can be dig in the different Assembly of the PDB entry." align = "center"
+And there exists a rich resource that can be dig in the different Assembly of the PDB entry." align = "center"

   overlay_color = "#333"  # An HTML color value.